Dhyey-chauhan/CSS/README.md

 🎨 Learning CSS with an AI-driven approach to create smart, responsive, and modern web designs. <br>

 # chapter -1
-Learned the basics of CSS including color properties, text styling, and units for element sizing.
+-- Learned the basics of CSS including color properties, text styling, and units for element sizing. <br>
-Learned CSS basics including colors, text styling, units, selectors, and pseudo-classes.
+-- Learned CSS basics including colors, text styling, units, selectors, and pseudo-classes.